 How does an individual uphold the values of morality as a true civil citizen in today’s day and age?

 Morality!
 A human characteristic that is difficult to understand.
 Philosophers have been attempting to provide answers to what morality actually is for thousands of years!
-Scholars from all world religions initiated discussions with regards to moral ontology, such as, does the moral sense deserve degradation?
+Scholars from all world religions initiated discussions with regard to moral ontology, such as, does the moral sense deserves degradation?
 Are good morals related to the heart or the intellect?
 Are good morals earned or gifted?

 The Moral Compass

 Morality has become a complicated issue in the multicultural world we live in today.
 We are people that have genuine disagreements about moral issues, consequently, we have made huge mistakes in our moral beliefs; and we see that society and conditioning inform our moral judgments.
 With that being said, how could we ever know for sure what is exactly morally right from wrong?